Looking for cheap flights to Paris? Or to anywhere else in the world?

 Beauvais is a different situation due to its smaller size and few numbers of daily flights.

 The only public transportation from Beauvais into Paris is a shuttle bus to the Neuilly-Porte-Maillot station (Metro Line 1, RER C) on the city's western edge of Paris.
 It leaves about 20 minutes after each flight arrives, and also departs periodically from the Neuilly-Porte-Maillot station to go to the airport.

 The Beauvais shuttle bus will cost you a few euros more than most train or bus options from Charles de Gaulle or Orly - but probably not enough to be a factor in deciding which airport to use.
-Transit time will definitely be longer, especially because of the impact of traffic delays around Paris, which you can avoid if you take the RER train to and from CDG or Orly.
+Transit time will definitely be longer, especially because of the impact of traffic delays around Paris - which you can avoid if you fly into CDG or Orly and take the RER train.

 So which Paris airport will be the cheapest to fly into and depart from?

 Unless you're taking a short-haul flight on a low-cost discount carrier or a cheap shuttle flight, CDG and Orly will be your two choices.
 Which one will be the cheapest?
 That totally depends on what's on offer for the days when you want to fly.